Healthy Brain and Aging Program

 Goals

-- Collaborate with academic institutions and community-based organizations to increase community recruitment and participation efforts.
+- Strengthen collaboration with academic and community partners to support recruitment efforts.

-- Increase collaboration with local healthcare to identify and overcome barriers in care among PLWD and their caregivers.
+- Work with local healthcare providers to reduce barriers to care for individuals living with dementia and their caregivers.

 Dementia 101